-You’ve saved the money, seen many houses and, at last, you are ready to make an offer on a home.
-But as you move toward closing the sale, you’re going to have to spend a bit more money.
+You’ve saved the money, seen many houses, and, at last, you are ready to make an offer on a home.
+But as you move toward closing the sale, you’ll have to spend a bit more money.
 In Canada, almost all home sales come with mortgage closing costs.

-What closing costs are there to consider when buying a house?
+What are the closing costs when buying a house?

-As you probably already know, you need a down payment to purchase property.
-But in addition to the down payment, you also need to budget for closing costs.
+As you probably already know, you need a down payment to purchase a property.
+But in addition to the down payment, you also need to budget for closing costs when buying a house.

-There are a number of one-time costs associated with buying a home.
+There are several one-time costs associated with buying a home.
 According to RBC, you should budget about 3% of your home’s purchase price — that’s about the average closing costs for a mortgage in Canada.
 Your real estate agent or lawyer may be able to provide a more detailed estimate of what these costs are.

 Can closing costs be included in a mortgage?

-It is not possible to roll closing costs into your new mortgage.
-However, closing costs for first-time homebuyers, among others, can be greatly reduced by government rebates and exemptions.
+It is not possible to roll closing costs into the mortgage on your new home.
+However, closing costs for first-time homebuyers can be greatly reduced by government rebates and exemptions.

-How much closing costs are, and who pays for closing costs, depends on each individual charge, as well as how much the property is worth and where it is located.
+How much closing costs are and who pays for closing costs depends on each individual charge, how much the property is worth, and where it is located.

-Let’s take a closer look at some of the closing costs you are most likely to run into when buying a home.
+Let’s look at some of the closing costs you are most likely to run into when buying a home.

 Home inspection and appraisal